unicorne/luck_vs_skill/README.md

 The preprocessing is already done.
 The results are scraped in `data/data_preparation/scraping_standings`.
 The schedules are scraped in `data/data_preparation/scraping_schedules`.
 Some preparation is done in `data/data_preparation/preparation`.
 The data needed for `Variance_method.ipynb` for each league is in `data/prepared_data`.
 The schedules for each league and year available are in `data/prepared_data/schedules`.

-Config data for each league can be found in `config.yaml`
+Config data for each league can be found in `config.yaml`.

+The `Luck_vs_skill_report.pdf` contains more information about the theory behind this process.

 ![Workflow overview](img/Workflow.png "Workflow overview")